chkpnt/chkpnt-mailserver/README.md

   - [ ] Integration of VirusTotal.com
   - [x] Infected mails are rejected
 - [x] Nice reports (rspamd WebUI is sufficient for me)
-- [x] Nearly all requirements are covered by tessts
+- [x] Nearly all requirements are covered by tests
 - [x] Tests are executed by a CI system

 ## Usage and configuration